wdi-red-coral/react-template/README.md

 It supports both the `component=` and `render=` attributes, but like `<Route />` it will not forward props to the component if you use `component=`.

-### Flash Messages

-The `App` component has a rudimentary version of flash messages.
-To use it, pass `this.flash` into a subcomponent of `App` as a prop and call it from there.
-It expects two arguments: a message to display, and a message type, which is one of `'flash-success'`, `'flash-warning'`, and `'flash-error'` which make the message green, yellow, and red, respectively.
-You must pass one of these types.
-You can add more types by adding more CSS rules in `App.scss`.

-In the auth components, flash messages are used in conjunction with the `auth/messages` file to select from a list of predefined success/failure messages.
-To understand how to do this, look at the definition of `flash` in `App.js`, the `signUp` method in `auth/components/SignUp.js`, and the `auth/messages.js` file.

- To change the duration of the message, replace `2000` with a value of your choice (in milliseconds) in the `flash` method definition in `App.js`.

  ### `src/apiConfig.js`